To achieve maximum benefit from the Fairfax Performance Girth, it needs to be fitted correctly. Follow these guidelines:

 The front of the girth is clearly indicated.
 Make sure you fit the girth with the curved section facing forward (towards the forelimbs).

 When fitting the Performance Girth, the aim is to get the buckles away from the pressure-sensitive area behind the elbows – so fit the longest length possible.

-As a general rule, fit the girth’s top edge as close to the bottom edge of the saddlecloth as possible when fully tightened.
+As a general rule, on a short girth (dressage or monoflap saddle) fit the girth’s top edge as close to the bottom edge of the saddlecloth as possible when fully tightened.
 Obviously, this depends on the size of the saddlecloth, so an alternative guide on a dressage saddle is to have just two billet holes remaining on both sides of the saddle.

 3. Ensure symmetry

 Always thread the billet through the buckle before pulling the girth up.
 Do not use the leather keepers above the buckle to do the girth up - you will break them!

 Always connect martingales, breastplates etc to the ring provided.
 Don't pass any straps between the girth and the horse’s skin.

 This is not necessary with the Fairfax Girth.
 We have found that stretching the horse's front leg after girthing up simply draws more skin forward into the area behind the elbow, increasing the risk of rubbing or girth galls.